Marie Michael Library

 - Kurland, D. (c2002, 2010).
 How the language really works: The fundamentals of critical reading and effective writing.
 This site shows you how to recognize what a text says, what a text does, and what a text means by analyzing choices of content, language, and structure.

-- OneLook reverse dictionary, lets you describe a concept and retrieve a list of words and phrases related to that concept.
+- OneLook thesaurus lets you describe a concept and retrieve a list of words and phrases related to that concept.

 - Oxford Dictionaries is the online version of the Oxford English Dictionary, as well as other reference resources.
 (StFX only)